prodypanda/copytabs/README.md

 - Better handling of large files
 - Improved status bar management

-## [0.2.0] - 2024-10-01

-### Added
-- New Clipboard Mode feature:
-  - Toggle between copying to clipboard or new tab
-  - New status bar item to show and toggle the current mode
-  - New configuration option: `copytabs.copyToClipboard`
-  - New command and keyboard shortcut to toggle modes

-## [0.1.2] - 2024-08-07

-### Added
-- New configuration options to control the visibility of status bar buttons:
-  - `copytabs.showCopyAllButton`
-  - `copytabs.showCopySelectedButton`
-  - `copytabs.showCopyCustomButton`
-- Dynamic update of status bar items when configuration changes

-### Changed
-- Updated README with information about new configuration options
-- Improved code structure to support customizable status bar items

-### 0.1.1

-- Added demonstration videos to the README for better feature visualization
-- Various bug fixes and performance improvements

-### 0.1.0

-- Added "Copy Selected Tabs" feature
-- Added "Copy Tabs with Custom Format" feature
-- Added structured file tree feature
-- Added keyboard shortcuts for new features
-- Updated status bar items for quick access to all features

 For a full list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.